evanhackett/pandemic-workshop-prototype/README.md

 * Added random module ✅
 * dependency injection on a module level ✅

+# Work session six, Thursday 4/21
+* Clear the canvas on redraw ✅

 ## Next steps
 * Makes walls count
 * Rethink what the assignment is.
 What should the student do?